cerner/smart-on-fhir-tutorial/source/index.html.md

 # Project Setup

-First, you'll want to fork this tutorial from [smart-on-fhir-tutorial](https://github.com/cerner/smart-on-fhir-tutorial) to your GitHub account.
+First, you'll want to access the tutorial at [smart-on-fhir-tutorial](https://github.com/cerner/smart-on-fhir-tutorial).
+Then, click on "Use this template" button to create a new repository with **smart-on-fhir-tutorial** as the repository name to your GitHub account.
+Keep the "Include all branches" unchecked, then click on "Create repository from template" button to complete.
 The branch you are going to work on is gh-pages.

 The `smart-on-fhir-tutorial/example-smart-app` folder contains the example SMART app which you'll be using throughout this tutorial.
 Let's take a look at some of the notable files contained within: